Besharamcode

 8. Reduce JavaScript Bundle Size

-• Remove unused dependencies and libraries.
+• move unused dependencies and libraries.

 import { debounce } from 'lodash';